Computable randomness and betting for computable probability spaces: Introduction

-In this paper, I use a method for extending the ``bit-wise'' definitions of randomness on Cantor space to arbitrary computable probability spaces.
+In this paper, I use a method for extending the ``bit-wise'' definitions of randomness with respect to Cantor space to arbitrary computable probability spaces.
 The method is based on previous methods given by Gács \cite{Gacs2005} and later Hoyrup and Rojas \cite{Hoyrup2009} of dividing a space into cells.
 However, to successfully extend a randomness notion (such that the new definition agrees with the former on $2^{\omega}$), one must show a property similar to base invariance.
-I do this computable randomness.
+I do this for computable randomness.

 An outline of the paper is as follows.
-Section~\ref{sec:CR-on-Cantor} defines computable randomness on $2^{\omega}$, both for the fair-coin measure and for other computable probability measures on Cantor space.
-Unlike previous treatments (for example Bienvenu and Merkle \cite{Bienvenu2009}) I address the important pathological case where the measure may have null open sets.
+Section~\ref{sec:CR-on-Cantor} presents computable randomness with respect to a computable measure $\mu$ on $2^{\omega}$.
+In Schnorr's original definition \cite{Schnorr1971} $\mu$ was the fair-coin measure.
+There is a prima facie obvious generalization to all computable measures $\mu$, see for example Muchnik, Semenov and Uspensky \cite{Muchnik:1998rt} and Bienvenu and Merkle \cite{Bienvenu2009}.
+However, as I will show, a bit of care is needed in the pathological case where $\mu$ has null open sets.

 Section~\ref{sec:Background} gives background on computable analysis, computable probability spaces, and algorithmic randomness.